 You may change your PCP for any reason, at any time.
-Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in our plan, or you will pay more for covered services.
+Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.

 You may change your PCP by calling Customer Service at 1-844-463-1088.
 Hours are 8:00 a.m. to 8:00 p.m.
 Central, Monday through Friday (April 1 through September 30).
 From October 1 through March 31, our hours are 8:00 a.m. to 8:00 p.m.
 Central, seven days a week.
 If you call Customer Service, be sure to tell us if you are getting covered services that need your PCP's approval (such as cardiac rehabilitation services and certain kinds of durable medical equipment).
 We will help make sure that you can continue with services you have been getting when you change to a new PCP.
 We will also check that the PCP you wish to switch to is accepting new patients.